bytemunch/realtime-rs/README.md

 #### Channels

  - [x] Broadcast
-   > Very basic implementation, so far untested across different devices
  - [x] Gracefully disconnecting Channels
    > more work and testing needed here
  - [x] Channel states
  - [x] Client `set_auth` + cascade through channels
-   > Untested cos no GoTrue, or supabase Auth, or whatever it's calling itself nowadays.
-May look into remedying this lack of auth once realtime is done
  - [x] Presence
  - [x] Blocking `.subscribe()`
    > currently implemented on the client due to my skill issues with the borrow checker. plan to move it to channel once im good at coding